Explore our Portfolios

-A Special Initiative of New Lines Institute, the Gender Policy Project (GPP) seeks to enhance the role of gendered analyses in the foreign and domestic policy spaces.
-Toward this end, GPP engages with gender specialists to develop fresh perspectives on issues ranging from national security to health care to democratic resilience.
+The Gender Policy Portfolio seeks to enhance the role of gendered analyses in the foreign and domestic policy spaces.
+Toward this end, the portfolio engages with gender specialists to develop fresh perspectives on issues ranging from national security to health care to democratic resilience.

-It is so important to have a gender and intersectional lens when thinking about global policy and geopolitics because gender equality is linked to national security, higher GDP rates, increased productivity, and lower rates of conflict.
-New Lines’ Gender Policy Project believes that U.S. foreign and domestic objectives would be strengthened with consistent gender and intersectional analyses woven throughout America’s policies.
-As such, GPP provides policymakers with the tools to make this vision a reality.
+Gender equality is linked to national security, higher GDP rates, increased productivity, and lower rates of conflict.
+New Lines’ Gender Policy Portfolio believes that U.S. foreign and domestic objectives would be strengthened with consistent gender and intersectional analyses woven throughout U.S. policy.
+As such, the Gender Policy Portfolio provides policymakers with the tools to make this vision a reality.

 Gender Policy Initiatives

 The New Lines Institute for Strategy and Policy publishes work that combines geopolitical insight with subject-matter expertise.
 New Lines Institute publications examine tactical developments involving regimes, nonstate actors, local politics, ideologies, etc. Our work situates them in the strategic context of macro-level factors such as geography, populations, economics, military power, history, and culture.
 All our content must demonstrate analytical empathy and is geared toward advancing the cause of human security and stabilization and development on our planet.
 That said, we do not publish “op-ed” pieces, polemical content, or activist/advocacy work.